 Yes, boba is gluten-free! (though it is wise to double-check the packaging on your purchase.)

-Many people chose to purchase boba from online retailers, but you can also easily make your own.
+Many people choose to purchase boba from online retailers, but you can also easily make your own.

 Boba is best when cooked fresh and right before use.
 If left out it will become hard and stale and undesirable to consume.